 CBD is non-psychoactive and non-intoxicating, when inhaled or ingested it interacts with CB1 and CB2 receptors that affect many different parts of our body (include body map).
 CBD also acts as an agonist on the receptors that metabolize cannabinoids, so it blocks THC from the receptors by taking its place.
 In some hospitals, patients admitted for consuming an excess of cannabis are treated with CBD to reduce the effects of THC.

 Terpenes are organic compounds that are produced by many plants.
 They produce a strong smell that plants use to protect themselves from pests, attract helpful predators and heal themselves when injured.
 Terpenes in cannabis not only influence the flavor and taste but also profoundly affect the experience and medical benefit of your high.
-There’s too much to cover with respect to terpenes in this post, so we’ll refer you to Leafly and this helpful terpene infographic for the time being.
+There’s too much to cover with respect to terpenes in this post, so we’ll refer you to another blog post, Leafly and this helpful terpene infographic for the time being.

 Heylo Cannabis' topicals feature Organic terpenes from True Terpenes.
 We recommend you check them out for any botanical terpene needs.